dannyroemhild/sentinelone-star-queries/README.md

 - [SentinelOne-Query-Navigator](https://github.com/keyboardcrunch/SentinelOne-Query-Navigator) - A Python Flask based web application for loading the SentinelOne-Queries repository into a browseable database

 This repository here contains the ones, that I found or created myself.
 Maybe these different Repos may get merged in the future.

-## YAML Query Files

-I went with the YAML Format of the Query Files introduced by keyboardcrunch in his repository so that these could possibly be used with the SentinelOne Query Navigator mentioned above.